I’ve been a Salomon Ambassador for nearly two years and here you can find more about my role.

 Click here to go to Salomon’s website for hiking boots, gear and clothes – just to see what you think 🙂

 Do you have any more questions about my role as a Salomon Ambassador?
-Or what are your thoughts about Ambassador roles in general?
-Ask me any questions in the comments below.
+Ask me in the comments (or on Instagram)

 Save to your Hiking Pinterest Boards